Celebrities who own unusual properties

 Outside is the artist’s pièce de résistance, her very own blood-red swimming pool, which matches perfectly with the mansion’s vampirish rouge hue.

 While we can’t imagine she’d want to live anywhere else, Kat decided to up sticks to the town of Vevay in Indiana and put the striking home on the market for $15 million (£11.6m) with The Sher Group in January 2022, finally selling it for $7.8 million (£6m) in March 2023.
-Obviously, the ghoulish mansion was not to everyone's taste!

 Jimmy Fallon's whimsical New York townhouse

-In March 2021, American comedian and talk show host Jimmy Fallon listed his unbelievable family home in New York City's illustrious Queen Anne-style apartment block, 34 Gramercy Park East, for a cool $15 million (£11.6m).
+In March 2021, American comedian and talk show host Jimmy Fallon listed his unbelievable family home in New York City's illustrious Queen Anne-style apartment block, 34 Gramercy Park East, for $15 million (£11.6m).

 Packed with period features and some seriously cool extras that only a VIP could afford, Fallon's home is one of the most unique we've ever seen...